kaverithenu-25/kaveri-cybersec-portfolio/case studies/01-broken-access-control-idor.md

 **3. Detection methodology**
 Step-by-step approach used during the engagement:

-Map the application.
+-Map the application.
 Walk through every authenticated function as a normal user (User A).
 Note every endpoint that takes an ID parameter — query string, URL path, request body, or hidden form field.
-Capture authenticated requests in Burp Suite.
+-Capture authenticated requests in Burp Suite.
 Each request that references a user-owned object becomes a candidate for IDOR testing.
-Create a second test account (User B).
+-Create a second test account (User B).
 Note User B's resource IDs as a control set.
-Replay User A's requests but substitute User B's IDs, using User A's session token.
+-Replay User A's requests but substitute User B's IDs, using User A's session token.
 If the server returns User B's data — you have an IDOR.
-Escalate horizontally and vertically.
+-Escalate horizontally and vertically.
 Test if User A can not only read but also modify, delete, or perform actions on User B's resources.
 Test if a regular user can access admin-tier IDs.

 **4. Reproduction in a safe lab environment**